Frequently Asked Questions Regarding Creative Projects

 What happens if I miss a deadline?
 What happens if public affairs misses a deadline?

-If you miss a deadline, the project manager will adjust the schedule to accommodate the missed deadline.
+If you miss a deadline, the project manager will adjust the schedule.
 If you anticipate missing a deadline, please let public affairs know as soon as possible.
 If public affairs anticipates missing a deadline, we will contact you to discuss shortening the turnaround time for proof reviews or changing the final deliver-by deadline.

 How do we keep track of deadlines?
 Who is responsible for meeting deadlines?